 6.31 ECAFB is set up under the Employees Compensation Assistance Ordinance (ECAO).
-ECAFB is responsible for running the Employees Compensation Assistance Scheme which provides payment to injured employees who are unable to receive their entitlements for employment-related injuries from their employers or insurers.
-In 2014, ECAFB approved 69 applications, leading to payment of \$51.57 million.
-With effect from April 1, 2004, the Employees Compensation Insurer Insolvency Bureau established by the insurance industry took over from ECAFB the responsibility of meeting the liabilities arising from employees' compensation insurance policies in the event of the insolvency of the relevant insurers.
+ECAFB is responsible for administering the Employees Compensation Assistance Scheme which provides payment to injured employees or family members of deceased employees who are unable to receive their entitlements for work-related injuries or fatalities from their employers or insurers.
+In 2016, ECAFB approved 59 applications, leading to payment of \$53.78 million.
+With effect from 1 April 2004, the Employees Compensation Insurer Insolvency Bureau established by the insurance industry took over from ECAFB the responsibility of meeting the liabilities arising from employees' compensation insurance policies in the event of the insolvency of the relevant insurers.